History of Sarajevo: Educational

-The end of the Habsburg dominance in Sarajevo
+End of Habsburg dominance

+In 1908, the territory was formally annexed and turned into a condominium jointly controlled by both Austrian Cisleithania and Hungarian Transleithania.

 By 1910, Sarajevo was populated by just under 52,000 people.
 Just four years later the most famous event in the history of Habsburg Sarajevo, and perhaps in the city's history, occurred.
-The Assassination in Sarajevo, during which a young Serb nationalist Gavrilo Princip assassinated Archduke Franz Ferdinand of Austria and his wife Sophie, Duchess of Hohenberg, on their visit to the city, started a chain of events that would lead to World War I. At the end of the Great War and as part of the 1919 Paris Peace Conference, Austria-Hungary ceased to exist.
+The assassination in Sarajevo, in which a young Serb nationalist named Gavrilo Princip assassinated Archduke Franz Ferdinand of Austria and his wife Sophie, Duchess of Hohenberg on their visit to the city, started a chain of events that led to World War I. At the end of the Great War and as part of the 1919 Paris Peace Conference, Austria-Hungary ceased to exist.
 Sarajevo became part of the new Kingdom of Yugoslavia.

 Yugoslavia

 After World War I Sarajevo became part of the Kingdom of Yugoslavia.
-Though it held some political importance, as the center of first the Bosnian region and then the Drinska Banovina, it was not treated with the same attention or considered as significant as it was in the past.
+Though it held some political importance, as the center of first the Bosnian region and then the Drina Banovina, it was not treated with the same attention or considered as significant as it had been in the past.
 Outside of today's national bank of Bosnia and Herzegovina, virtually no significant contributions to the city were made during this period.